erikbra/GitVersion/README.md

 </h1>

 Versioning when using git, solved.
-GitVersion looks at your git history and works out the [semantic version][semver] of the commit being built.
+GitVersion looks at your git history and works out the [semantic version][semver] of the IGitCommit being built.

 [![Gitter][gitter-badge]][gitter]
 [![Build status][appveyor-badge]][appveyor]